 The hardy souls that earn a living in the rugged Stoneheart Mountains know far more about the activities in their native habitat than the "urbanites" from Miners' Refuge.
-The PCs may learn the following tales from the folk they encounter on their way to and from Mithral Mountain.
-These stories are so commonplace among these daring folk that 1d2 can be heard with each event encountered even without a successful Diplomacy or Knowledge (local) check.
+The characters may learn the following tales from the folk they encounter on their way to and from Mithral Mountain.
+These stories are so commonplace among these daring folk that 1d2 can be heard with each event encountered.